 Solution: When serial monitor shows “connection error”, you have connected the sensor terminals in wrong way or data pin is disconnected from A0 pin of Arduino.
-In the circuit diagram, DHT11 sensor’s termials ( OUT, Vcc, GND) connection was in this way for us, but for you the terminals could be different.
+In the circuit diagram, DHT11 sensor’s terminals ( OUT, Vcc, GND) connection was in this way for us, but for you the terminals could be different.

 Yes, for the same sensor type the pin configuration could be different, this is because the sensors are sourced from different manufacturer.
-We personnaly damaged a DHT11 sensor because we could not identify the terminals correctly and the terminals were not marked properly.
+We personally damaged a DHT11 sensor because we could not identify the terminals correctly and the terminals were not marked properly.

 It is your task to identify the correct terminals for DHT11 and don’t blindly follow the circuit diagram.
 Powering the sensor incorrectly leads to damage like what happened to us.

 Solution: Incorrect APN in the code will not connect your GSM modem to internet and the APN must be inside the ” ” mark.
 For example, APN for BSNL cellular provider:

 A quick google search will tell you the APN.
 If not ask the customer support, they will provide you the right information.

 4) Problem: You did not insert your write API key in the code correctly.